Reviews of movies from my giant DVD tower, and more.

 Cast: Debra Blee, Jeana Tomasina, Val Kline, James Daughton, Adam Roarke, Dan Barrows, Mary Jo Catlett, Tessa Richarde, Judson Vaughn, George Cheung, Corinne Bohrer, Bert Rosario, Tom Logan, Catherine Mary Stewart

 A trio of fun-loving females spend their summer at a Southern California beach house, and…well, that’s about the gist of it, actually.
-The scenario is pure summer beach movie: school’s out, it’s a warm and sunny Memorial Day weekend, and nice girl Sarah meets up with her party-gal friends Ducky and Ginger at her uncle’s palatial Paradise Beach cottage, where soon an impromptu shindig is in full swing, populated with our three girls, a laid-back hitchhiker picked up by Ginger, and a swarm of local beachgoers, delivery drivers, and anyone else fortunate enough to be sucked into their vortex.
+The scenario is pure summer beach movie: school’s out, it’s a warm and sunny Memorial Day weekend, and nice girl Sarah meets up with her party-gal friends Ducky and Ginger at her uncle’s palatial Paradise Beach cottage, where soon an impromptu shindig is in full swing.
+One that happens to be populated with our three girls, a laid-back hitchhiker picked up by Ginger, and a swarm of local beachgoers, delivery drivers, and anyone else fortunate enough to be sucked into their vortex.

-From there, it’s a non-stop montage of music, booze, pot, sex, dancing, and frolicking in the pool and the Pacific, where swimsuits are, of course, optional.
-But that’s only half the story…and that obviously was the good half.
+From there, it’s a non-stop montage of music, booze, pot, sex, and frolicking in the pool and the Pacific, where swimsuits are, of course, optional.
+But that’s only half the story…and that was the good half.
 When the film concentrated on the escapades of the three girls, it was actually kinda fun, in a silly but endearing kind of way.
-However, when the story wandered away from party central, and concentrated on various unrelated beach interludes and a gay, Bogart-impersonating Harbor Patrol captain, well, the movie didn’t just stall, it flat-out DIED.
+However, when the story concentrated on various unrelated beach interludes and a gay, Bogart-impersonating Harbor Patrol captain, well, the movie didn’t just stall, it flat-out died.
 Why pad the film with this sort of nonsense?
 Would it really have been that hard for the filmmakers to craft a 90-minute storyline where a bunch of spirited guys and gals have some fun in the sun?